Pulp Platform Application Layout¶

 to the plugin's requirements.
 Using the pulpcore.app.models.Content

-model as an example, pulpcore.app.models.Repository
+model as an example, pulpcore.app.models.Repository relates to the

 Content model.
 This causes all content to relate to the repositories that